Techtonique/nnetsauce/README.md

 ````

-To finish, an example of multivariate time series forecasting with `MTS`:
+To finish, an example of multivariate time series forecasting model with `MTS`:

 ````python
 np.random.seed(123)